hayes/pothos/docs/guide/using-plugins.md

 ```

 Some plugins may allow you to use your own types for one of their features.
 This is done by passing
-types in through the Generic TypeInfo used by the Schema builder:
+types in through the Generic SchemaTypes used by the Schema builder:

 ```ts
 import SchemaBuilder from '@giraphql/core';